MarioPaerle/Aplos/README.md

 # Vathos
 Vathos is a python library built on PyTorch whose aim is to accelerate the building of good level models for researchers, exploiting the repeating structure of Deep Learning architectures.
+It tries to preserve customizability while accelerating the coding experience.

 I'm making this library firstly for my self, since I felt I needed an easier way, to implement famous architectures, with a high grade of customization, across all of my project, creating a sort of standard.